Pylons/cartouche/docs/configuration.rst

    <utility
         provides="repoze.sendmail.IMailDelivery"
-        factory="yourpackage.mail.MailDelivery"/>
+        factory="yourpackage.mail.CustomMailDelivery"/>

 The :class:`cartouche.interfaces.IAutoLogin` utility
 ----------------------------------------------------

-This utility is used to log the user in automatically at the end of registration.
+This utility is used to log the user in automatically after confirming a registration or password reset token.

-By default, :mod:`cartouche` does *not* log the user in.
-If you are using :mod:`repoze.who`'s ``auth_tkt`` plugin, you may wish to configure :func:`cartouche.registration.autoLoginViaAuthTkt` to enable this feature.
+By default, :mod:`cartouche` does *not* log the user in;  instead, it e-mails the user a random password.
+If you are using :mod:`repoze.who`, you may wish to configure :func:`cartouche.registration.autoLoginViaAuthTkt` to enable this feature.

 E.g., via imperative Python code: